fanuelalem/Project-02/README.md

 # The Jedi Code

-The Jedi code is a simple questionare that gathers information about you based on the answers you have provided and will determine if you resemble a sith or a jedi most.
+The Jedi code is a simple questionare that gathers information based on answers users pick, and determines if they resemble a sith or a jedi most.

 ![Project Image](jedipic.png)